qgis/QGIS-Documentation/docs/user_manual/expressions/expression_help/Arrays.rst

 array_contains
 ..............

-Returns true if an array contains the given value.
+Returns TRUE if an array contains the given value.

 .. list-table::
    :widths: 15 85